 Even if this is wrong, it still makes sense that they were turned.
 Look around Sunnydale.
 Out of all the human beings from there, who became the most sadistic, homicidal, destructive force of nature as soon as they turned evil?
 Willow.
 Who there seems to want to kill a whole lot of people, no matter how friendly?
 Xander (he wanted to kill Angel at times!).
 The two of them would make GREAT vampires.
 Imagine if Xander had the ability to kill as many vampires as he wanted?
 He'd be happy.
 Now, imagine he switched sides and GOT that power, but hated humans instead.
 See the threat?
 Willow can just be explained by pointing out what happens when you remove her goodness - Dark Willow.
 I'd make a bet that if Dark Willow met Jasmine, we'd have 1 dead ex-Power That Be and an even more violent Dark Willow.
 Give them the power to kill as many things that they're hostile to and the will to use it, and you'll have a pile of corpses. —HG131

 Actually, go back to the pilot episode.
 Who are the two sacrifices to be brought to the Master?
 Willow (who Buffy saved) and Jesse - the two people Xander was closest to.
 Either he would've suicidally charged in to save them, or one of the two of them would have immediately have sired him.
 Jesse was just as much of a failure in death as in life in the pilot (being killed by Xander FFS!), it makes sense that Jesse would've been one of the first vampires to get staked by the AU Scoobies.
 Handwave Darla as going off with Spike and Dru after they return to Sunnydale to revitalize Dru (unimpeded by a Slayer) and possibly going to Cleveland just to chase down the Slayer and Luke as doing something stupid (his death in the pilot shows him as not exactly very sharp), and it makes sense that Xander and Willow would be The Master's lieutenants.
-They're the oldest of his disciples still in Sunnydale! –Abstruse
+They're the oldest of his disciples still in Sunnydale!
+Abstruse

-In the final episode of Buffy, Spike tries to use an amulet to sacrifice himself and Buffy tells him she loves him to get him to stop.
+In "Chosen", Spike tries to use an amulet to sacrifice himself and Buffy tells him she loves him to get him to stop.
 He says "no you don't" and dies.
 If you're a Spike/Buffy shipper or not, it's annoying that they hinted that Buffy might have feelings for him, only to have it blown like that in the last two minutes of the series.
 Here's where fridge brilliance comes in.
 This is actually a subtle call back to season 6's "Dead Things".
 It's the episode where Buffy and Spike act like they have a relationship for the first time.
 In it, there's a similar exchange where Buffy thinks she killed a girl, so tries to turn herself into the police.
 Spike tells her he loves her to try to get her to stop and she says "no you don't" and fights past him.
 In his final moments before he "died", Spike was remembering one of his first real relationship moments with Buffy.

 I saw it more as an expression of Spike's guilt; that he didn't feel himself worthy of someone like Buffy.
 As in, "You love the man I wish I could be, not the man I am."